ersandeepahirwar/JS/README.md

 ### BOM ( Browser Object Model )

-- BOM stands for **Browser Object Model**.
+* BOM stands for **Browser Object Model**.
-- It allows JavaScript to interact with the browser itself, outside of the content of the webpage.
+* It allows JavaScript to interact with the **browser itself**, outside of the webpage content.
-- It provides access to browser features like `window`, `history`, `screen`, `navigator`, and `location`.
+* It provides access to browser features like :
+  * `window`
+  * `history`
+  * `screen`
+  * `navigator`
+  * `location`

 ### DOM ( Document Object Model )

-- DOM stands for **Document Object Model**.
+* DOM stands for **Document Object Model**.
-- DOM manipulation refers to using JavaScript to access, modify, add, or delete elements and content of an HTML document.
+* DOM manipulation refers to using JavaScript to **access, modify, add, or delete** elements and content of an HTML document.
-- It allows dynamic updates to the content, structure, and styles of a web page.
+* It allows **dynamic updates** to the content, structure, and styles of a web page.

-- With the help of DOM, we can perform the following operations:
+### With DOM, we can :

-1. We can change all the HTML elements in a document.
+1. Change all HTML elements in a document
-2. We can change all the HTML attributes in a document.
+2. Change all HTML attributes in a document
-3. We can change all the CSS styles in a document.
+3. Change all CSS styles in a document
-4. We can react to existing events in a document.
+4. React to existing events in a document
-5. We can create our own events and react to them.
+5. Create custom events and react to them
-6. We can perform time-based events.
+6. Perform time-based events
-7. We can create and delete HTML elements and attributes in a document.
+7. Create and delete HTML elements and attributes in a document

 ### DOM Selectors